Levi Woodbury: Supreme Court tenure

 In the 1844 presidential election, Woodbury and the Jackson Democrats supported the Democrats' nomination of Polk.
 In that year, Woodbury also delivered a Phi Beta Kappa Address at his alma mater, Dartmouth College, titled "Progress."
 The address discussed Thomas Cole's series of five landscape paintings, The Course of Empire.
-Woodbury believed that, unlike Cole's depiction of a cycle of rise and decline, in the United States there would only be a rise.
+Woodbury believed that unlike Cole's depiction of a cycle of rise and decline, there would be only a rise in the United States.

 On September 20, 1845, Polk gave Woodbury a recess appointment as an associate justice of the United States Supreme Court, to a seat vacated by Joseph Story.
 He was sworn into office three days later.
 Formally nominated to the seat on December 23, 1845, Woodbury was confirmed by the United States Senate on January 3, 1846.

 News of Woodbury's appointment was well received by the public and he was praised as a protector of constitutional rights.
 During his tenure, he wrote major opinions for the Court regarding the Contract Clause, slavery, the political question doctrine, and the Commerce Clause.

 He was promoted as a candidate for president at the 1848 Democratic National Convention, his support was largely centered in New England.
 He remained on the Court until his death at age 61 in 1851, in Portsmouth, New Hampshire.

 Personal writings

 Woodbury's writings shed light on his rulings as a justice, which reflect his strict constructionist views.
 He was one of the few justices on the court at the time to write outside of his rulings, along with McLean and Taney.
 Woodbury was concerned with individual rights before those rights were the focus of the court, and also thought slavery was wrong.
 He wrote of the judicial powers:

-Woodbury ruled based on the powers that exist in the Constitution.
-He believed that slavery was written into the Constitution but could be scaled down by Congress.
+Woodbury ruled based on the powers that exist in the US Constitution.
+He believed that slavery had been written into the Constitution but could be scaled down by Congress.
 In his rulings as a justice, he abided by the Fugitive Slave Clause in Article IV, Section 2.